Omoshirokunai/727letsblank/readme.md

 ## Introduction

-With `Let'sBlank`, users will be able to meet people through online and offline events like watch parties and meetups.
+With Blank, users will be able to meet people through online and offline events like watch-parties and meetups.

 ## TODO